Managing Allergies in School: A Guide for School Staff

 How can schools get epinephrine for use in their school?

-There are currently two programs for obtaining free epinephrine auto-injectors for schools:
+There is one program for obtaining free epinephrine auto-injectors for schools:

 Latex allergies in school